-The 70th Meeting of the Nigeria Examinations Committee (NEC) of the West African Examinations Council (WAEC), was held from Thursday, 10 to Saturday, 12th December, 2020 at WAEC Testing and Training Centre (WTTC), Ogba – Lagos.
+The 71st Meeting of the Nigeria Examinations Committee (NEC) of the West African Examinations Council (WAEC), was held on Tuesday, 27 and Wednesday, 28 April 2021 at the WAEC Testing and Training Centre (WTTC), Ogba – Lagos.

-During the 70 Meeting, the Committee received reports on Irregularities, Special and Clemency Cases arising from the conduct of WASSCE for Private Candidates, 2019-Second Series and WASSCE for Private Candidates, 2020-First Series.
-The Committee also considered a report on the conduct of WASSCE for School Candidates, 2020, as well as irregularity Cases arising From the conduct of the examination.
+At the 71 Meeting, the Committee received a report on Irregularity.
+Special and Clemency Cases arising from the conduct of WASSCE for School Candidates, 2020, earlier considered at the 70 Meeting of the Committee.
+The Committee also received and considered reports on the conduct of WASSCE for Private Candidates, 2020-Second Series and 2021-First Series, as well as Irregularity Cases arising from the conduct of these examinations.

 In the course of considering the various reported cases of malpractice, the Committee, after diligent deliberations, approved appropriate sanctions in all established cases of malpractice, as prescribed by the Rules and Regulations governing the conduct of the Council’s examinations.
 It approved that the entire results of candidates involved in proven cases, which attracted Cancellation of Entire Results (CER), be cancelled, while subject results of those involved in proven cases, which attracted Cancellation of Subject Results (CSR), be similarly cancelled.
 In addition, some candidates will also suffer other sanctions such as barring them from sitting for the Council’s examinations for two years, some schools will be derecognized for a specified number of years or have their recognition completely withdrawn, some Supervisors that were found wanting in the discharge of their examination duties will be formally opened to being backlisted while some Invigilators will all receive appropriate disciplinary action.